envycontent/haiku-user-manual/content/edit-a-column-page.rst

 #.
 Short title - with the current set up of the columns this is only relevant when setting up a new page.
 #.
 Page summary - this forms the first paragraph of your page and displays in a slightly larger font than the rest of the page.
 It will also display in the column under the page title and in search results.
 Adding a summary helps users assess whether this is the information they are looking for.
 #.
 Edit the main content of your page.
 #.
-You can add / replace an image which will display across the top of your page.
-This must be 702 x 336 pixels.
-#.
 Click the **Save** button

 Further information